 Nainital – a place that made me feel like I was part of a fairytale

 "While most of my friends would visit new places every summer vacation, I'd spend mine with my beloved grandfather in Nainital.
-My dad worked in the Armed Forces, and we lived in different cities, so it was only during the holidays that I could spend time with my grandparents.
+My dad worked in the Armed Forces, and we lived in different cities, so it was only during the holidays that I could spend time with my grandfather.
 And for this very reason, Nainital became my favourite summer vacation destination.
 Every afternoon, we'd pack a basket of fruits, a book that he'd read to me and picnic by the Naini Lake.
 Summer always made me feel like I was part of a fairy tale.
 Sometimes, we'd hike to Tiffin Top, look at the mountains from Snow View, or simply walk down the Mall Road where he'd tell me stories about life in Nainital during the 50s.
 I explored the pristine town through my grandfather's eyes and it's one place that will always have my heart." – Saumia Bhatnagar

-Hyderabad – where I got my first taste of Mango
+Hyderabad – where I got my first taste of mango

 "Like every Indian city, Hyderabad has a personality that overwhelms your senses.
 My love affair with this place started with trips to my nani's house every summer, for as far back as I can remember.
 Our journey began with glimpses of my grandparents' smiling but anxious faces, waiting to receive us at the railway station each year.